 4. Definitely Pack A Screwdriver.

-I have a vivid recollection of fruitless attempts to liberate a 3-year-old’s awesome fire truck from its packaging.
-No screwdriver, or access to a screwdriver, could be found in the gift shop, the camera store, guest services or through passionate entreaties to random crew members.
+I vividly recall fruitless attempts to liberate a 3-year-old’s awesome fire truck from its packaging.
+No screwdriver or access to a screwdriver could be found in the gift shop, the camera store, guest services, or through passionate entreaties to random crew members.

 5. Don’t Take Bulky Or Expensive Gifts on Christmas Cruises.

-Leave any gifts that are bulky or expensive at home.
 You want to avoid bulky items to save space in your luggage and to avoid or minimize excess baggage/excess weight charges.
-You want to avoid toting along expensive items because there is always a risk that they won’t make it to your destination, or won’t make it home in one piece (if at all).
+You want to avoid toting along expensive items because there is always a risk that they won’t make it to your destination or won’t make it home in one piece (if at all).

 6. Pack A Few Gift Cards Just In Case.